table of contents

 resolvconf

-is used to add interfaces. -R
+is used to add entries. -R

 - Echo the command used to restart a service.